Iris (song): Composition

 After completing the first-edit on the film City of Angels, co-producer Bob Cavallo and his son Rob Cavallo, also a music producer, decided to take along musical artists to a viewing to create the soundtrack.
 Bob took Alanis Morissette whilst Rob took the Goo Goo Dolls.
 The following morning Morissette called Rob, and asked him to produce the song "Uninvited", which she had written afterwards as a demo.
 Shortly afterwards that same day, John Rzeznik called Rob with a song he had written called "Iris", a power ballad.
 In a 2013 interview with Songfacts, Rzeznik explained how he wrote the song:

 "I was thinking about the situation of the Nicolas Cage character in the movie.
 This guy is completely willing to give up his own immortality, just to be able to feel something very human.
 And I think, 'Wow!
 What an amazing thing it must be like to love someone so much that you give up everything to be with them.'
 That's a pretty heavy thought."

 Speaking with Songwriting Magazine, Rzeznik said that further inspiration for the song came from the fact that he wanted to be on a soundtrack album with U2, Peter Gabriel and Alanis Morissette.

 No character named Iris appears in the film, and the song title is not heard in the lyrics.
 Rzeznik named the song after country folk singer-songwriter Iris DeMent, after he noticed her name in a concert listing in the LA Weekly newspaper.

 Rzeznik uses a non-standard guitar tuning of BDDDDD, with the lowest string tuned to B and every other string tuned to D in different octaves.
+The song's time signature alternates between 4/4 in the introduction and interludes and 6/8 in the verses and chorus, with a short, single 3/4 bar right before the second verse.